TristarMMII/SheridanCourseApp/README.md

   - Shows all notifications for all courses and chats
   - links to page relavent to the notification
   - Red icon to show if read/new

+### Future Desirable Functionlities
+- Email Integration
+  - Users will be able to access their Sheridan emails
+- Create Own Personal User Avatar
+  - Similar to Miis or Bitmoji
+  - Will let users express themselves
+  - Help users recognize other users
+- Community Board
+  - Users will be able to make posts, similar to a jamboard
+  - Users can chat, ask questions, or draw pictures related to course content
+- Video Chat / Calls
+  - In built video chats are phone calls so students can communicate with eachother
+- Functionality to view where the class room is located in an AR / 3D space
+  - Picture similar to Google photosphere

+*May be subject to change

 ## Photos
 ![image](https://user-images.githubusercontent.com/91032829/219990235-b41e6433-81c7-4008-b7f6-84aebbf44c68.png) ![image](https://user-images.githubusercontent.com/91032829/219990293-7d0264f4-1ba6-44b9-88cf-55373009f659.png)